Quantum Error Correction for Beginners: The 3-qubit code: a good starting point for quantum error correction

 such that an arbitrary single qubit state $\ket{\psi} = \alpha\ket{0} + \beta\ket{1}$ is mapped to,

 Fig.~\ref{fig:3qubit} illustrates the quantum circuit required to encode a single logical qubit via the initialization of two ancilla qubits and two CNOT gates.

-The reason why this code is able to correct for a single bit flip error is the binary distance between the two codeword states.
+The reason that this code is able to correct for a single bit-flip error is the binary distance between the two codeword states.
 Notice that three individual bit flips are required to take $\ket{0}_L \leftrightarrow \ket{1}_L$, hence if we assume $\ket{\psi} = \ket{0}_L$, a single bit flip on any qubit leaves the final state closer to $\ket{0}_L$ than $\ket{1}_L$.
 The distance between two codeword states, $d$, defines the number of errors that can be corrected, $t$, as, $t = \lfloor(d-1)/2\rfloor$.
 In this case, $d=3$, hence $t=1$.

 How are we able to correct errors using this code without directly measuring or obtaining information about the logical state?
-Two additional ancilla qubits are introduced, which are used to extract {\em syndrome} information (information regarding possible errors) from the data block without discriminating the exact state of any qubit, Fig.~\ref{fig:3qubit2} illustrates.
+Two additional ancilla qubits are introduced, which are used to extract {\em syndrome} information (information regarding possible errors) from the data block without discriminating the exact state of any qubit.
+The encoding and correction circuit is illustrated in Fig.~\ref{fig:3qubit2}.
+Correction proceeds by introducing two ancilla qubits and performing a sequence of CNOT gates, which checks the parity of the three qubit data block.

-For the sake of simplicity we assume that all gate operations are perfect and the only place where the qubits are susceptible to error is the region between encoding and correction.
-We will return to this issue in section~\ref{sec:Fault-tolerance} when we discuss Fault-tolerance.
-We also assume that at most, a single, complete bit flip error occurs on one of the three data qubits.
-Correction proceeds by introducing two ancilla qubits and performing a sequence of CNOT gates, which checks the parity of the three qubits.
+For the sake of simplicity we assume that all gate operations are perfect and the only place where the qubits are susceptible to error is the region between encoding and correction (As illustrated in Fig~\ref{fig:3qubit2}).
+We will return to this issue in section~\ref{sec:Fault-tolerance} when we discuss fault-tolerance.
+We also assume that at most a single, complete bit flip error occurs on one of the three data qubits.
 Table~\ref{tab:errors} summarizes the state of the whole system, for each possible error, just prior to measurement.

 For each possible situation, either no error or a single bit-flip error, the ancilla qubits are flipped to a unique state based on the parity of the data block.
 These qubits are then measured to obtain the classical {\em syndrome} result.
-The result of the measurement will then dictate if an $X$ correction gate needs to be applied to a specific qubit, i.e. \begin{widetext}
+The result of the measurement will then dictate if a correction gate needs to be applied.
+This is illustrated in Table.~\ref{tab:3qubit}.

-\end{widetext} Provided that only a single error has occurred, the data block is restored.
-Notice that at no point during correction do we gain any information regarding the co-efficients $\alpha$ and $\beta$, hence the computational wave-function will remain intact during correction.
+Provided that only a single error has occurred, the data block is restored.
+At no point during correction do we gain any information regarding the coefficients $\alpha$ and $\beta$, hence superpositions of the computational state will remain in-tact during correction.